modelmat/sphinxcontrib-drawio/README.md

 `Xvfb` command before running any `draw.io` commands, and stop it afterwards.

 Setting the value to `False` will run the `draw.io` binary as normal.

+### Default Output Format
+- *Formal Name*: `drawio_builder_export_format`
+- *Default Value*: `{}`

+This config option controls the default export file format for each Sphinx builder.
+It accepts a dictionary mapping builder names to image formats.
+The builder name should match the name of a [Sphinx builder](https://www.sphinx-doc.org/en/master/usage/builders/index.html) (e.g., `"html"`, `"latex"`).
+Accepted values for the export format are `"png"`, `"jpg"`, `"svg"` and `"pdf"`.
+If no format is set for a given builder, its preferred image format is used, that is, the first format listed in a builder's _supported_image_types_ that draw.io is capable of exporting to (eg. SVG for HTML, PDF for LaTeX).

 ### Default Export Scale
 - *Formal Name*: `drawio_default_export_scale`